Phlebotomy Training Program

 The registration fee is $204.50.
 Financial Aid is not available for the class as it is a non-credit certificate course.

-2. NEGATIVE TB skin test OR NEGATIVE Quantiferon blood test OR NEGATIVE Chest XRay within the past year
+2. Negative TB skin test OR negative Quantiferon blood test OR negative chest x-ray within the past year

 3. Td OR TdaP (within the past 10 years)

-4. MMR (2-vaccination series or titer)
+4. MMR (two-vaccination series or titer)

-5. Varicella (2-vaccination series or titer)
+5. Varicella (two-vaccination series or titer)

-6. Hep B (3-vaccination series or Declination)
+6. Hep B (three-vaccination series or Declination)

-• You must be able to accept constructive criticism, control your temper and follow directions carefully.
+• You must be able to accept constructive criticism, control your temper, and follow directions carefully.

-• You may be dismissed if the Instructor suspects you are a safety risk in clinical.
+• You may be dismissed if the instructor suspects you are a safety risk in clinical.

 • You may be dismissed if you are caught cheating, suspected of alcohol or drug use on campus or before class.